Cashiers, North Carolina: Geography

-Cashiers and the nearby towns of Highlands, Glenville, and Sapphire comprise a popular mountain vacation area near the southern end of the Blue Ridge Mountains, the easternmost front of the Appalachian Mountains.
-Cashiers is surrounded by scenic views, waterfalls and Nantahala National Forest lands.
-Visitors and vacation home owners from all over the southeast enjoy hiking, mountain biking, golf and fly fishing during the warm months of the year.
+Cashiers and the nearby towns of Highlands, Glenville, and Sapphire make up a popular mountain vacation area near the southern end of the Blue Ridge Mountains, the easternmost front of the Appalachian Mountains.
+Cashiers is surrounded by scenic views, waterfalls, and Nantahala National Forest land.
+Visitors and vacation home owners from all over the southeast enjoy hiking, mountain biking, golf, and fly fishing during the warm months of the year.

-The United States Forest Service and The Nature Conservancy have both worked to protect several natural areas near Cashiers, including biologically diverse Panthertown Valley, Whitewater Falls, and the Tuckaseegee River Gorge.
+The United States Forest Service and The Nature Conservancy have worked to protect several natural areas near Cashiers, including the biologically diverse Panthertown Valley, Whitewater Falls, and the Tuckaseegee River Gorge.
 The Chattooga River also rises near Cashiers.

 Climate

-Cashiers receives an average of 87.57 inches of precipitation annually, over 7.25 inches a month, making it one of the rainiest places in the eastern United States.
+Cashiers is part of the Appalachian temperate rainforest and receives an average of 87.57 inches of precipitation annually, over 7.25 inches a month, making it one of the rainiest places in the eastern United States.
 It is also one of the coolest places in the mountains, with an average daily July temperature of 78 degrees.